September 17, 2018

 One of the effective time management techniques at work is to take regular small breaks throughout your working hours, as these small breaks help you stay focused.
 Taking a small break during a task is a great way to keep you concentrated on that particular task for longer periods of time.

 Apart from the mental benefits, brief diversions from work can also prove to be extremely healthy for one’s physical health too.
-Prolonged sitting at workplace puts you in face of higher health risks.
+Prolonged sitting at the workplace puts you in face of higher health risks.

 Effective time management in personal life